carljm/pipvirtualenv-preso/virtualenv/40_summary.md

 # `sys.path.insert(0, ...)` #

 * Doesn't process `.pth` files.
-* Fine if your virtualenv only includes flat (i.e. pip) installs.
+* Fine if your virtualenv only includes flat installs.
 * Won't work with eggs or develop/editable installs.

 !SLIDE small